MohamedElashri/IsingModel/README.md

 ## Goal

-Apply the MC methods using Metropolis Algorithm to ising model and extract physical paramters (Energy, Specific heat and Magnetization)
+Apply the MC methods using Metropolis Algorithm to Ising model and extract physical parameters (Energy, Specific heat and Magnetization)

 ## Algorithm
   1. Prepare some initial configrations of N spins.